Types of Drill Bits

 - Depth stops let you set the depth to which you drill.

 Drill bits are cutting tools.
 If you do a lot of home projects or heavy-duty construction work, periodically sharpening your drill bits will be necessary.
-Dull drill bits can increase time and effort needed to complete work and possibly damage the materials you’re working on, and even possibly cause injury.
+Dull drill bits can increase time and effort needed to complete work and possibly damage the materials you’re working on, and may even cause injury.
 A home drill bit sharpener can be a good investment to keep your drill bits in top shape.
 More experienced DIY-ers can accomplish the task with a good set of grinding tools.

 Most drill bit sets are sold in a case with space to hold each bit in place.
 This keeps the drill bits from being nicked or scratched and also provides excellent organization.
-Each spot is marked for the bits size and type, making it easy to quickly find the right bit for the project you are completing.
+Each spot is marked for the bit's size and type, making it easy to quickly find the right bit for the project you are completing.
 If your set didn’t come with a case or you’ve been buying individual drill bits, add a storage box with dividers to your tool set.
 Don’t store more than two bits together and use a permanent marker to mark each space with the size and type of drill bit stored there.

 Basic drill bit maintenance: